core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    * If the 'ph_req' parameter is present in the informative response, the client uses the transport-independent information specified in the parameter.

-      If such transport-independent information differs from the one in the original Observe registration request, the client checks whether a response to the rebuilt phantom request can, if available in a cache entry, be used to satisfy the original observation request.
-Unless this is the case, the client SHOULD explicitly withdraw from the group observation.
+3. If the informative response includes the parameter 'ph_req', and the transport-independent information specified therein differs from the one in the original Observe registration request, then the client checks whether a response to the rebuilt phantom request can, if available in a cache entry, be used to satisfy the original observation request.
+In case no such response is available, the client SHOULD explicitly withdraw from the group observation.

-3. The client stores the phantom registration request, as associated with the observation of the target resource.
+4. The client stores the phantom registration request, as associated with the observation of the target resource.
 In particular, the client MUST use the Token value T of this phantom registration request as its own local Token value associated with that group observation, with respect to the server.
 The particular way to achieve this is implementation specific.

-4. If the informative response includes the parameter 'last_notif', the client rebuilds the latest multicast notification, by using:
+5. If the informative response includes the parameter 'last_notif', the client rebuilds the latest multicast notification, by using:

    * The transport-independent information, specified in the 'last_notif' parameter of the informative response.

    * The Token value T, specified in the 'token' element of 'req_info' under the 'tp_info' parameter of the informative response.

-5. If the informative response includes the parameter 'last_notif', the client processes the multicast notification rebuilt in step 4 as defined in {{Section 3.2 of RFC7641}}.
+6. If the informative response includes the parameter 'last_notif', the client processes the multicast notification rebuilt at step 5 as defined in {{Section 3.2 of RFC7641}}.
 In particular, the value of the Observe option is used as initial baseline for notification reordering in this group observation.

-6. If a traditional observation to the target resource is ongoing, the client MAY silently cancel it without notifying the server.
+7. If a traditional observation to the target resource is ongoing, the client MAY silently cancel it without notifying the server.

 If any of the expected fields in the informative response are not present or malformed, the client MAY try sending a new registration request to the server (see {{ssec-client-side-request}}).
 Otherwise, the client SHOULD explicitly withdraw from the group observation.